You’ve packed your bags and may think you’re set to go, but don’t forget to prune your wallet before you travel.

 Again, they provide too much heft.
-Make sure you give your membership/frequent flyer number when you’re making your reservation and keep these numbers on your smartphone.
+Make sure you give your membership/frequent flyer number when you’re making your reservation, and keep these numbers on your smartphone.

-13) Social security cards
+13) Social Security numbers

-14) Lottery tickets
+17) Lottery tickets

 If the lottery hasn’t been held before the date of your trip, you’ll find out that you didn’t win when you get back.:-)